 18. Madeleine Bolle

 Netherlands-based Madeleine Bolle documents family and friends with warm, light-filled images that highlight the personality of her subjects.
 Her photo projects are simply divided into “Stories,” with minimal explanations, allowing her photography to speak for itself.
+She shares her commercial work in another website section to keep everything organized.

 19. Madz Rehorek